vishrutgrover/Real-Time-Face-Tracking/README.md

 1) Mediapipe Holistic Detection for Single Face
 2) BlazeFace Model for Multi Face Detection using Mediapipe (Single Shot Detector (SSD))
 3) Haar Cascade Classifier using OpenCV
+4) MTCNN
+5) YOLOv3-face
-4) Face Recognition Module (Detection as well as labelling faces with a single example)
+6) Face Recognition Module (Detection as well as labelling faces with a single example)

 ## Set-Up
 Paste these commands in the command prompt of your working directory to get started.